Skip to main content

 User requirements

-Visual Studio Code binary must be present in the experiment's image.
-For example with this additional Dockerfile stage:
+The Visual Studio Code binary must be present in the experiment's image — for example, by adding this Dockerfile stage:

 FROM alpine/curl AS vscode-installer